ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/1_MultipleSprites.md

 ![](../../images/platformer/animation_with_alignment.gif)

-But if you play it long enough, you might still hit some issues
+But if you play it long enough, you might still hit some issues.
+Can you find them?

 ## Collision Masks